imon130307/coffee-house-client-side/README.md

 Coffee House aims to simplify organizing 🏕️ and participating in Coffee House for both administrators and users.
-It offers features such as managing camps, participant registration, payments 💳, and communication 📩, ensuring a seamless user experience.
+It offers features such as managing users, participant registration, payments 💳, and communication 📩, ensuring a seamless user experience.

 ---